joeyday/glideguide.blog/_drafts/glidequery-perks-part-3.md

  - glidequery perks series
 ---

-<span class="lead">Compare these bog standard GlideRecord and GlideQuery examples</span> and you'll see something is quite different between them:
+<span class="lead">Compare these bog standard GlideRecord and GlideQuery examples</span> and you'll see something is different between them:

 ~~~ javascript
 let gr = new GlideRecord(someTable);